-New York Medicaid eligibility requirements have expanded to accommodate a variety of patients, totaling more than 6 million covered in a single month at times.
+New York Medicaid eligibility requirements have expanded to accommodate a variety of patients.
 Thanks to Medicaid benefits eligibility expansion, uninsured rates in NY have significantly fallen.
 Adults with incomes up to 138 percent of the Federal Poverty Level (FPL) are encouraged to review how to qualify for Medicaid.
 But, exactly what are the requirements for Medicaid in New York?

 What groups meet the requirements for New York Medicaid?